NHL Free Agents 2026: Top 50 List by Position

-The NHL Free Agents 2026 class that hits July 1 is the thinnest elite-tier market in five years — and that scarcity is exactly what makes it dangerous.
-With Kirill Kaprizov (Minnesota, 8×$17M), Jack Eichel (Vegas, 8×$13.5M), and Kyle Connor (Winnipeg, 8×$12M) all locking in extensions before hitting the market, the 2026 UFA pool has collapsed into what I'm calling The Survivor Market — a list where Alex Tuch (29, BUF), Alexander Ovechkin (40, WSH), and John Carlson (36, WSH) headline a class defined by what didn't sign extensions, not who's genuinely available.
+The NHL Free Agents 2026 class that hits July 1 is the thinnest elite-tier market in five years, and that scarcity is exactly what makes it dangerous.
+With Kirill Kaprizov (Minnesota, 8×$17M), Jack Eichel (Vegas, 8×$13.5M), and Kyle Connor (Winnipeg, 8×$12M) all locking in extensions before hitting the market, the 2026 UFA pool has collapsed into what I'm calling The Survivor Market.
+It's a list where Alex Tuch (29, BUF), Alexander Ovechkin (40, WSH), and John Carlson (36, ANA — traded from Washington at the March 6 deadline) headline a class defined by what didn't sign extensions, not who's genuinely available.

 Key Takeaways

-• The Survivor Market is real: Only 3 legitimate top-line forwards remain after Kaprizov/Eichel/Connor extensions — Alex Tuch (29), Anthony Mantha (31), and a late-blooming Kirill Marchenko scenario that has a 30% re-sign probability.
+• The Survivor Market is real: Only 3 legitimate top-line forwards remain after Kaprizov/Eichel/Connor extensions, with Alex Tuch (29), Anthony Mantha (31), and a late-blooming Kirill Marchenko scenario (30% re-sign probability) headlining the wing tier.

-• Legacy vets headline the C list: Alexander Ovechkin (40), Evgeni Malkin (39), Anže Kopitar (38).
-All three expected to either sign 1-year bridge deals in place or take discount home-hometown deals.
-Zero chance of open-market bidding wars.
+• Legacy vets headline the C list: Alexander Ovechkin (40), Evgeni Malkin (39), and Anže Kopitar (38) are all expected to either sign 1-year bridge deals in place or take hometown discount deals.
+Zero chance of open-market bidding wars on this trio.

-• Defense is the deepest tier: 12 legitimate top-4 defensemen on the board, led by John Carlson (36, WSH), Darren Raddysh (29, TB), Rasmus Andersson (28, CGY).
+• Defense is the deepest tier: 12 legitimate top-4 defensemen on the board, led by John Carlson (36, ANA — recently traded from Washington), Darren Raddysh (29, TB), and Rasmus Andersson (28, CGY).
 This is where the real July 1 money flows in 2026.

-• Goalie class is weak: Sergei Bobrovsky (37) is the only starter on the board.
-The rest are backup-to-tandem tier, meaning teams desperate for netminding push trade market instead of UFA.
+• Goalie class is thin: Sergei Bobrovsky (37) is the only starter on the board.
+The rest are backup-to-tandem tier, meaning teams desperate for netminding push the trade market instead of the UFA pool.

-• Projected top contract: Alex Tuch at ~7 years × $9M AAV ($63M total) is my top projection — ceiling depends entirely on Buffalo's spring playoff run translating into negotiation leverage.
+• Projected top contract: Alex Tuch at ~7 years × $9M AAV ($63M total) is my top projection.
+Ceiling depends entirely on Buffalo's spring playoff run translating into negotiation room.

 NHL Free Agents 2026 by Position: Quick Index